ngrogg/linux-sysadmin-scripts/scripts/README.md

   Don't forget to remove afterwards! <br>
 * **loginBackup.sh**, a BASH script for backing up `/etc/shadow` and `/etc/passwd`.
 Keeps backups for a week, removes older backups. <br>
   Usage, just run the script.
 Designed for cron. <br>
-* **manageruser.sh**, a BASH script for creating or removing SSH users.
-Takes an action and username as arguments. <br>
-  Usage, `./manageruser.sh ACTION USERNAME` <br>
-  Creating users can choose to grant sudo permissions by adding the "admin" word to user creation argument: <br>
-  Ex. `./manageruser.sh create jdoe admin` <br>
-  Running the script without this will create a non-admin user. <br>
-  Removing users can choose to remove the user's home directory by adding the "home" word to user removal argument: <br>
-  Ex. `./manageruser.sh remove jdoe home` <br>
-  Running the script without this will leave the user's home directory intact. <br>
 * **lockMysqlUser.sh**, a BASH script for locking MySQL users.
 Takes a username and IP as an argument. <br>
   Usage, `./lockMysqlUser.sh lock USERNAME IP` <br>
   Ex. `./lockMysqlUser.sh lock jdoe 10.138.0.2` <br>